Christopher Jackson (actor): Career

 In 2015, Jackson originated the role of President George Washington in the musical Hamilton on Broadway.
 He was nominated for a Tony Award and concluded his run on November 13, 2016 being replaced by Nicholas Christopher.
 Beginning with the 2016–2017 season, he played Chunk Palmer in the CBS courtroom drama Bull until the series' conclusion.6 Jackson's film and TV work includes Moana, Tracers, The Good Wife, Person of Interest, A Gifted Man, and Nurse Jackie.
 He is also a member of hip-hop group Freestyle Love Supreme.
 He has been nominated for three Emmy Awards for composing music and lyrics for television; he won the “Outstanding Original Song” Emmy Award in 2011 for his lyrics to "What I Am," which he co-wrote for Sesame Street with Bill Sherman.
 The success led to a first look deal at CBS Studios.

 In February 2021, Jackson signed with Nickelodeon to compose the NOGGIN SVOD original series Rhymes Through Times, which features Nick's preschool characters in a Broadway extravaganza recreating the stories of the greatest heroes of America, specifically focusing on Black history.
 The animation for the show was done by LionForge Animation LLC. who have previously worked on the Oscar-winning Netflix movie Hair Love.
 The second season dropped on March 7, 2022.
-On 3 June 2025, he’s set to make his Broadway return as Davis in Hell's Kitchen.
+From June to November 2025, he made his Broadway return as Davis in Hell's Kitchen.
+He’s set to rejoin the cast of Hamilton from September 8, 2026 to January 3, 2027.